-5.5 Required Events for Championships: All competitors competing for the title of "National Champion" MUST compete in a minimum of TWO Stalking Rifle and TWO Stopping Rifle categories to be eligible.
+5.5 Events Required for qualification as National Champion

+All competitors for the title of "National Champion" MUST compete in a minimum of TWO Stalking Rifle and TWO Stopping Rifle categories to be eligible.

 The Scorers will collate the National Championship score from the highest two percentages in each category and aggregate them.